PGCert Approved Mental Health Practice

 Studying at Glenside Campus and Frenchay campus means you will have access to our large well-equipped libraries and multi-million pound simulation facilities.

 - Develop confidence and experience assessing and representing clients in simulated environments such as work based learning, simulation community house and mooting courtrooms.

 - Start creating your online professional portfolio using Pebble Pad

-- Develop skills including essay writing and referencing in our library or through our interactive study skills portal.
+- Develop skills including essay writing and referencing in our library or through our facilities and resources.

 Service user and carer centred care